Lizzo Struts Confidently On The Cover Of ‘Vogue Magazine’

 I am the first big black woman on the cover of @voguemagazine.
 The first black anything feels overdue.
 But our time has come.
 To all my black girls, if someone like you hasn’t done it yet— BE THE FIRST.
 Shot by: @hypewilliams Story by: Claudia Rankine.
 Thank you Anna Wintour & @sergiokletnoy.

-The post, which was shared with the artists’ 9.2 million global followers, earned an impressive 100,000 likes in under 30 minutes of her sharing it.
+The post, which was shared with the artist’s 9.2 million global followers, earned an impressive 100,000 likes in under 30 minutes of sharing it.
 Within that same amount of time, Lizzo’s supporters blew up the comments section of her picture and shared their approval.

 “You look stunning, omg.
 So deserved!” one fan wrote.